JackCHENxx/Dell-Optiplex-3046-MFF-hackintosh-EFI/README.md

 3. Increase graphic card memory size
    - [x] setup_var 0x350 0x4  (128MB)
    - [x] OR setup_var 0x350 0x2  (64MB)
-4. Use the original BOOTx64.efi when CFG Lock and graphic card memory size completed
+4. Use the original BOOTx64.efi when CFG Lock and graphic card memory size action done

 ## What does NOT work: